Mouret-Orfeu/CATHe2/README.md

 ## GPU management

-When running this project code, if you see a message indicating that the GPU is not used it is probably because the version of CUDA, cuDNN and/or the nvidia driver is not compatible with the tensorflow version used (TensorFlow 2.14.0).
-Alternatively if the CUDA version is wrong the GPU might be recognised but the sequences to embedd will probably be skipped in the embeding process.
+When running this project code, if you see a message indicating that the GPU is not used, it is probably because the version of CUDA, cuDNN and/or the nvidia driver is not compatible with the tensorflow version used (TensorFlow 2.14.0).

 Note: For a small number of inferences, GPU usage is optional, in this case you might want to ensure that no GPU is being used.